NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/T/torrent-snare.md

 #========================================================#
 #                     CORE PROPERTIES                    #
 #========================================================#
 cssclasses:
   - pf2e-items
   - h-line
   - pf2e-item-base
 notetype: pf2e-item
 name: "torrent-snare"
 aliases: "Torrent Snare"
 source: "Pathfinder #151: The Show Must Go On"
 pg: ""
-rarity: ""
+rarity: "Uncommon"
 trait01: "consumable"
 trait02: "magical"
 trait03: "snare"
 trait04: "trap"
-trait05: "uncommon"
+trait05: ""
 trait06: ""
 trait07: ""
 trait08: ""
 image: zz-Attachments/assets/imageplaceholder.png
 level: 3
 weight:
 value: "9"
 subvalue: "gp"
 invest:
 usage: "held in one hand"
 license: "ORC"
 identify:
 description: "You pile waterlogged plants or access a nearby source of water to rain down on a Medium or smaller creature that enters the snare's square.
 When a creature enters the square, the snare's square and all adjacent squares become slippery difficult terrain, and the triggering creature must attempt a DC 19 Reflex check saving throw, with the following effects.  **Success** The target is unaffected.  **Failure** The target falls prone.  **Critical Failure** The target falls prone and is forced into one of the other squares soaked by the snare."
 powerTitle1:
 actionEconomy1:
 type1: